 Scholars navigate to LINCS-related materials, using the Context Explorer to contextualize what they find there.

-Using pre-existing user stories and data gathered from previous user research, I outlined behaviours relevant to accessing linked data which, in turn might affect the usage of the tool.
+Using pre-existing user stories and data gathered from previous user research, I outlined behaviours relevant to accessing linked data:

 When researching a topic, users initially scan through a variety of resources to find relevant information.